-California and Federal law generally defines sexual harassment as unwanted or unwelcome conduct of a sexual nature.
+California and Federal law generally define sexual harassment as unwanted or unwelcome conduct of a sexual nature.
 Harassment can come in a variety of forms.
-It can be verbal, visual/non-verbal or physical.
-Harassment is defined in two distinct categories — Quid Pro Quo Harassment or Hostile Work Environment.
+It can be verbal, visual/non-verbal, or physical.
+Harassment is defined in two distinct categories - Quid Pro Quo Harassment or Hostile Work Environment.

 Quid Pro Quo Sexual Harassment